-You'll need to follow the new minimum unit price on alcohol if you sell alcohol and hold either a premises licence or an occasional licence.
+You need to follow the minimum unit price on alcohol if you sell alcohol and hold either a premises licence or an occasional licence.

-You have to make sure that none of the alcohol you sell from 1 May 2018 costs less than 50p per unit.
+You need to make sure that none of the alcohol you sell than 50p per unit.

 The people responsible for making sure the minimum unit price is followed are:

 - the premises licence holder

 - premises managers

 If the minimum unit price is not followed this could lead to a review of the premises, and its licence could be taken away.